Create a SDK Client Factory

 Introduction

 Most Resource Actions will want to interface with appropriate cloud SDKs to manipulate cloud resources.
-Before you can use the SDK clients, you might need to instantiate the client.
+Before you can use the SDK clients, you will need to instantiate the client.

 A Container factory is the recommended way to instantiate SDK clients.
-This enables you to reference these clients using Octo Container class, and can be easily mocked for testing.
+This enables you to maintain a singleton set of clients, reference these clients using Octo Container class, and can be easily mocked for testing.

 Usage